LineageOS/lineage_wiki/_includes/templates/device_upgrade.md

 {%- endif %}
 {%- endfor %}

+{% include alerts/warning.html content="Before upgrading, it is advised to delete or disable any installed OS customizations you have made.
+It's possible that a new Android version won't work with it!" %}

 The updater app does not support upgrades from one version of LineageOS to another, and will block installation to any update for a different version.
 Upgrading manually requires similar steps to installing LineageOS for the first time.

 {{ recovery_update }}